 The space inside the box is for the user

 The space inside the text box is for the user; the space outside the box, for the organisation to explain what goes into the box.
-That is what Google has trained us to expect on the web, as Figure 1 shows.
+That is what Google has trained us to expect on the web since its earliest days, as Figure 1 shows.

 Hints in boxes seem like default answers